 The Board of Governors have also adopted a number of policies and procedures in order to support the day-to-day running of the school.
 Raising standards and school improvement is always our focus.

 The School is committed to the principles of accountability and the general right of access to information, subject to legal exemptions.
-This policy outlines our response to the Freedom of Information Act and a framework for managing requests.
+This Freedom of Information policy outlines our response to the Freedom of Information Act and a framework for managing requests.

 Download our Data Protection Policy.